-Britain's declaration of war on Turkey on 5 November 1914 created a threat to the vital artery of the British Empire – the Suez Canal.
-Whilst the main threat to the Canal came from the east - across the Sinai desert - the Turks and their German allies recognised that a threat to the British from the west could assist their ambitions of cutting off the Suez Canal to allied shipping.
+Britain's declaration of war on Turkey on 5 November 1914 created a threat to the Suez Canal, a vital artery of the British Empire.
+Whilst the main threat to the Canal came from the east (across the Sinai desert) the Turks and their German allies recognised that a threat to the British from the west could assist their ambitions of cutting off the Suez Canal to allied shipping.
 To this end, negotiations took place between the Turks and the Senussi, a tribe which lived in the Sahara desert.
 The Grand Senussi Sayyid Ahmed ash-Sharif, leader of the tribe, agreed to attack the British.
 The Turks were to provide machine guns and artillery; the Germans were to deliver these supplies.

 By the end of 1915, the campaign in Gallipoli was winding down and many units were withdrawn from the peninsula and transferred to Egypt.
 One of these units was the Queen's Own Dorset Yeomanry (QODY).
 Although still under strength despite a number of drafts, the QODY, commanded by Lt-Col Souter, a pre-war Indian Army officer, was ordered to join the Western Field Force (a unit tasked with quelling the Senussi) in January 1916.

 Photo: Lt Colonel Souter (centre) with a group of his officers

 Led by Major-General Peyton the Western Field Force advanced along the coastal strip from their base at Mersa Matruh.
 The Senussi were brought to battle on 26 February 1916.

 Photo: William Peyton serving as Delhi Herald of Arms Extraordinary at the Delhi Durbar in 1911